Takakiriy/typrm/README.md

         #comment: This is not search target.

 In the above case, you will be able to search for CSV and SSV.
-Lines with indents that are two or more steps deep are not searchable.
+Lines with indents that are two or more steps deep are not searchable, but if you write the `#glossary:` tag at deeper positions, they will be searchable.

 If you add parameters to the `#glossary:` tag, the key phrase consisting of the parameter and label will be searched,